 I normally ask a few questions about their experiences to see if they do fit into the highly sensitive category.
 If so, I share some of my own story and journey to finding the BioElectric Shield and how it changed my life.

-> Continued in article Are You or Your Child a Highly Sensitive Person?
+> Continued in article Are You Crazy, or are you a Highly Sensitive Person?